yy-cc-20/Complete-Developer-Network/README.md

 ## Additional Features (To be continued)

+### Securing the Endpoint
+The API endpoints are secured using JWT (JSON Web Tokens) for authentication and authorization.

 ### Pagination
 The "Get All Users" endpoint supports pagination to handle large datasets efficiently.